Questions in no particular order…

 Q. Will I be able to go to school?

 Chemotherapy has an effect on your immunity and it can make you feel weak.
 This differs from person to person.
 It also affects memory and concentration.
-Whenever possible and with high white blood cell levels , we encourage you to remain in school even for a short period or a few days a week to try and keep up with your school work as much as possible as guided by your doctor..
+Whenever possible and if your white blood cell levels are sufficient, we encourage you to remain in school even for a short period or a few days a week to try and keep up with your school work as much as possible as guided by your doctor..
 However, some patients receiving strong chemotherapy or bone marrow transplantation are not able to go to school until their health is stable and their immune system is stronger.

 Q. Should I be on a special diet?